jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 That night, my husband returns.
 He has a cut on the forearm.
 But he is smiling as he tells me what happened.

 "I looked at the machine.
 My hands were shaking.
 The farmer saw me—scared like a cat I was.
 But he did not laugh.
 I didn't know what to say.
-He said, 'We just got it from Britain this year.
+He said, "We got it from Britain this year.
 You'll learn.
 Come.
-Let's get at it.'
+Let's get at it."

 So I learned.
 I read the manual.
 The machine is steel, runs on steam.
 It does the planting very fast.
 When it works.
 It worked a few hours today, then we fixed it a few hours.
-We seed much faster on the good days."
+There are many water pipes.
+We seed much faster on the good days.

 I don't understand this new machine.
 "I want to see it", I tell him as I put carbolic acid on his cut.
 He will work tomorrow and be safe.

+And the farmer knows more than machines.
+He moves water through channels to the dry fields.
+He plants one crop here this year, another next, he says so the soil never tires.
+He keeps boxes of bees, feeds them through winter, so the blossoms set fruit consistantly.

 We continue for four weeks.
 Plant 100 acres.
-Install water pipes for irrigation.
+Helped install some new water pipes for irrigation.
 Get paid.
 We say thank you.
 We are asked to return next year.
 We go back to the city.
 See the job board again.

 We were lucky—a good man taught us.
-Now we are not just bees.
-We can learn.
+Now we are bees who know the best flowers.

 Now I know: each job is a new machine my husband or I must learn.
 "Print house" means typesetting, printers, inks, conveyors, binders.
 "Textiles" means mills, weavers, dyes.
 "Importer/Exporter" means rope, knots, lifts, manifests.
 "Water System" means pipes, regulators, pressure meters.